kubernetes/enhancements/keps/sig-cli/20190805-pod-troubleshooting.md

 #### Operations

 Alice runs a service "neato" that consists of a statically compiled Go binary running in a minimal container image.
-One of the its pods is suddenly having trouble connecting to an internal service.
+One of its pods is suddenly having trouble connecting to an internal service.
 Being in operations, Alice wants to be able to inspect the running pod without restarting it, but she doesn't necessarily need to enter the container itself.
 She wants to: